ktpolanski/ip2/wigwams/wigwams.md

 ### Size Thresholding

 **Default:** None.
 We don't know how many time course datasets you'll be using.
-For the analysis in [Polanski et al. (2014)][polanski2014], we used 10 10 8 5 5
+For the analysis in [Polanski et al. (2014)][polanski2014], we used 10;10;8;5;5

 At the end of the Wigwams analysis, you may wish to remove small modules to not clutter the output with very petite phenomena.
 This is an optional step, and leaving the field empty will not filter your module list in any way.
 If you do wish to perform this filtering step, provide N-1 desired module sizes, where N is the total number of time course datasets used on input, with the desired module sizes going from 2 to N condition span.
+Provide your desired size thresholds as a semicolon-delimited list.

 ## Algorithm Alterations and Enhancements